vladfedoriuk/fais-internship/README.md

   ------------- | ------------------------------------------
   name          | The name of a releae. comment       | The optional comment about a release.
-- If the form is filled correctly and the configuration has sucessfuly been added to the database, a sucess alert will get displayed
+- If the form is filled correctly and the configuration has sucessfuly been added to the database, a sucess alert will get displayed.
 - Otherwise the corresponding error messages will pop up above the form.
 ### Set up
 - First of all, follow the instruction to set up an environment for the `parser.py` and `extractor.py` scripts